 How To Do Low Lunge Pose (Anjaneyasana)

-The beauty of Low Lunge Pose lies in its simplicity – anyone can do it with just a few basic instructions.
-All you need is a couple of minutes and some space on the floor – no special equipment necessary!
+The beauty of Low Lunge Pose lies in its simplicity, Anyone can do it with just a few basic instructions.
+All you need is a couple of minutes and some space on the floor.
+No special equipment necessary!

-It’s important to note that while this posture may seem easy enough to perform correctly, there are certain details which must be adhered to in order to reap all of its potential benefits.
-This includes proper alignment, breath regulation, and mindful engagement of the core muscles.
+It’s important to note that while this posture may seem easy enough to perform .
+There are certain details which must be adhered to to reap all its potential benefits.

 Step-By-Step Instructions Low Lunge Pose